Valerian: A safe and effective herbal sleep aid?

 Before you decide to take a valerian supplement for insomnia, consider the following:

-- Medication may not be the answer for insomnia.
-Cognitive behavioral therapy — for instance, replacing worries about not sleeping with positive thoughts — may be more effective and safer than medications for dealing with chronic insomnia.
+- Medication may not be the answer.
+Start with lifestyle habits that influence sleep: avoid caffeine late in the day, maintain a regular sleep schedule, get regular exercise, and wind down an hour or two before bed.
+Also, cognitive behavioral therapy — for instance, replacing worries about not sleeping with positive thoughts — may be more effective and safer than medications or herbal supplements for dealing with insomnia.
 Or there may be important underlying causes, such as sleep apnea or periodic limb movement disorder, which require evaluation.

 - Product claims may be misleading.
 Don't just rely on a product's biased marketing.
 Look for objective, research-based information to evaluate a product's claims, such as from the National Center for Complementary and Integrative Health (NCCIH) or the Office of Dietary Supplements (ODS).
 Both NCCIH and ODS are part of the National Institutes of Health.

 - Dosage is unclear.
 Valerian seems to be most effective after you take it regularly for two or more weeks.
 Because dosages varied in studies involving valerian and some studies weren't rigorous, it's not clear what dose is most effective or for how long you should take a particular dose.

 - Side effects may occur.
 Although valerian is thought to be fairly safe, side effects such as headache, dizziness, stomach problems or sleeplessness may occur.
 Valerian may not be safe if you're pregnant or breast-feeding.
 And it has not been evaluated to determine if it's safe for children under 3 years old.
 If you have liver disease, avoid taking valerian.
 And because valerian can make you drowsy, avoid driving or operating dangerous machinery after taking it.